13 Feb, 2013 | Netvantage in SEO

 Content Management System (CMS) – A computer program that allows the management of website information from a central interface.
 Popular CMS’s include WordPress, Drupal and Joomla.

-Conversion Form – A webform where information is collected for each site visitor.
-Data gathered about each visitor can be transformed from traffic into business leads through follow-up activities.
+Conversion Form – A webform where information is collected for a site visitor.
+Data gathered about each visitor can be transformed from website traffic into business leads through follow-up activities.

 CPC – Cost per click, the rate at which an advertiser pays for a visit to their website.